Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Trespass

-Prohibits landing a drone on the real property or waters of a landowner without consent.
-Affirmative defense exists for forced landings due to emergency, but drone owner remains liable for any resulting damage.
-Violations constitute a Class 1 misdemeanor.
+Prohibits landing a drone on the real property or waters of a landowner without the landowner's consent.
+Forced landing due to equipment failure is a defense, but drone owner remains liable for any damage.

 View source